-AASB 13.Aus93.
+AASB 13.B2

-Guidanaa Infractructura proporty plant and aquipment Guidance - Infrastructure, property, plant and equipment Initial recognition The following guidance is relevant in relation to the initial recognition and measurement of assets: AASB 116.
-Aus15.1 Assets acquired for significantly less than fair value should be initially recognised at their fair value.
-AASB 116.16 All other assets are initially measured at cost.
-AASB 116 Property, Plant and Equipment provides guidance around the elements of cost.
-Agencies should make reference to this guidance when acquiring and/or developing new assets.
-TI 1101(14) Agencies should consider their capitalisation thresholds when recognising new assets and/or elements of cost that make up new assets.
-Subsequent measurement TI 954 Land and buildings are mandated by TI 954 Revaluation of Non-Current Physical Assets to be subsequently measured at fair value.
-In addition, land and buildings under AASB 140 Investment properties must also subsequently be measured at fair value.
+$(\bigcirc$ Guidance - Infrastructure, property, plant and equipment AASB 116.Aus Initial recognition: 15.1 AASB 116.16 The following guidance is relevant in relation to the initial recognition and measurement of assets: TI 1102(11)(ii) Assets acquired for significantly less than fair value should be initially recognised at their fair value.
+All other assets are initially measured at cost.
+AASB 116 provides guidance around the elements of cost.
+Agencies should refer to that guidance when acquiring and/or developing new assets.
+Agencies should consider their capitalisation thresholds when recognising new assets and/or elements of cost that make up new assets.
+TI 954(4) Subsequent measurement: Land and buildings are mandated by TI 954 Revaluation of Non-Current Physical Assets to be subsequently measured at fair value.
+In addition, land and buildings under AASB 140 Investment Property must also subsequently be measured at fair value.
 The adoption of the fair value basis for subsequent measurement of infrastructure, plant and equipment is at the agency's discretion.
-All assets within a class (e.g. buildings) must have the same measurement principles applied.
+All assets within a class (i.e. buildings) must have the same measurement principles applied.
 In this model, the agency has taken revaluations annually.
 However, AASB 116 only requires revaluations to be made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the end of the reporting period.
-On revaluation Agencies may elect to either: AASB 116.35 restate the gross carrying amount by reference to observable market data (gross method); or eliminate accumulated depreciation against the gross carrying amount of the asset and restate the net carrying amount to the revalued amount (net method).
+AASB 116.35 On revaluation: Agencies may elect to either: restate the gross carrying amount by reference to observable market data (gross method); or • eliminate accumulated depreciation against the gross carrying amount of the asset and restate the net carrying amount to the revalued amount (net method).
 TI 954 Guidelines This model is prepared on the gross basis and the disclosure above reflects this election.
 By retaining useful information this basis provides a better disclosure outcome, though it may not always be practicable.